YutingYantina/ChineseHerb-Story-Tiktok-video-template-made-by-using-Remotion-video/README.md

 # ChineseHerb Story Tiktok video template made by using Remotion video

-You can see the video under the out folder
+You can see the generated video HelloWorld.mp4

 **Start Preview**